-When deemed necessary, the Town Engineer may hire an outside firm to assist with or review an application, including the Safety Improvement Plan, and may require Applicant to pay for and provide a third-party report or inspection.

-Town Engineer may require inspection(s) by a third-party as deemed necessary.
+- 4. When deemed necessary, the Town Engineer may hire an outside firm to assist with or review an application, including the Safety Improvement Plan, and may require Applicant to pay for and provide a third-party report or inspection. - 5.
+The Town Engineer may require inspection(s) by a third-party as deemed necessary.
 Any fees associated with outside review shall be paid by the Applicant at the Town Engineer's discretion.

-HILLSIDE INSURANCE REQUIREMENTS
+F. HILLSIDE INSURANCE REQUIREMENTS

-All Hillside development not eligible for a Hillside Chair review shall require the Applicant to provide a continuous project specific liability insurance policy for the duration of construction (from grading to Certificate of Occupancy/Completion) with a minimum limit of \$2 million per occurrence and \$5 million aggregate, and the Town must be named as an additional insured.
+All Hillside development, including demolition, not eligible for a Hillside Chair review shall require the Applicant to provide a continuous project specific liability insurance policy for the duration of construction (from issuance of the first permit to Certificate of Occupancy/Completion) with a minimum limit of \$2 million per occurrence and \$5 million aggregate, and the Town must be named as an additional insured.
+Based on the potential impacts identified in the SIP and the Town's technical review of the SIP, the Town may, at its discretion, reduce the minimum limits of required insurance for projects with minimal complexity or anticipated impacts or increase the required insurance for projects with numerous complexities or impacts.
 Appropriate dollar values for insurance shall be the responsibility of the Applicant for the project.
 Insurance certificates must be provided to Town annually.

-B. CONSTRUCTION STAGING PLAN
+G. CONSTRUCTION STAGING PLAN

-The Construction Staging Plan must be provided to the Town no later than at the time of the Building Permit process.
+1. The Construction Staging Plan must be provided to the Town no later than at the time of the Building Permit process.
 An engineering seal is not required.
 All Town Hillside construction projects and activities will submit a Construction Staging Plan.
 When deemed necessary, the Town Engineer may hire an outside firm to assist with or review an application, including the Construction Staging Plan.
 The following elements will be required by the Town in a Construction Staging Plan: